 In case the deleted photo on your phone was stored on a microSD card, the odds of recovering it become much higher.
 For this, you will need a computer and a data recovery software like Recuva - and not to mention - an SD card reader.
 To recover data from a microSD card using Recuva, follow these steps.

-- Connect the SD card reader on your computer (or insert the SD card into the card reader slot on your notebook)
+- Connect the SD card reader to your computer (or insert the SD card into the card reader slot on your notebook).

 - Once you set these parameters, scan the SD card and wait for it to complete.